amankhandelwal11/terraform-jenkins-ecs/README.md

 ## Approach:

-- Module [`dwp_ec2`] is written to setup LAMP stack with autoscaling group (ASG) on AWS EC2
+- Module [`dwp_ec2`] is written to setup LAMP stack on AWS EC2 with autoscaling group (ASG)
-- MOdule [`dwp_ecs`] will reuse the previous module to launch ASG instance on ECS cluster and setup Jenkins master as ECS cluster service
+- Module [`dwp_ecs`] will reuse the previous module to launch ASG instance on ECS cluster and setup Jenkins master as ECS cluster service
 - Setup CI/CD pipeline to invoke automation from Jenkins master on the ECS cluster utilizing [`Amazon EC2 Container Service Plugin`](https://github.com/jenkinsci/amazon-ecs-plugin) and perform cntaineri'zed deployments